-Since the end of July, California has been in the midst of the biggest wildfire in its history, with, as a terrible consequence, thousands of hectares of forest devastated by increasingly uncontrollable fires.
+Since the beginning of the year, California has been in the midst of the biggest wildfire in its history, with, as a terrible consequence, thousands of hectares of forest devastated by increasingly uncontrollable fires.

 Opportunistic and unscrupulous pseudo-climatologists have been using these tragic events to name global warming as the main cause of these fires, which is obviously a complete scientific heresy.

 As Donald Trump rightly pointed out, human activity obviously has no impact on global warming and even less on the probability, duration, and intensity of the forest fires currently ravaging our planet.